Emergency services called to fire at Food is Free Carnoustie

-A polytunnel at the Food is Free Carnoustie garden, which provides free food for anyone in the local community, is understood to have started shortly before 9pm.
+A fire in the polytunnel at the Food is Free Carnoustie garden, which provides free food for anyone in the local community, broke-out shortly before 9pm.

-A spokeswoman for the Scottish Fire and Rescue Service confirmed they attended the fire in an open area and received a call at 8.53pm.
+A spokeswoman for the Scottish Fire and Rescue Service confirmed they attended a in an open area and received a call at 8.53pm.

 One appliance was sent from Carnoustie and one hose reel jet was used to extinguish the blaze in the polytunnel.